amino19/Task2-Prediction-using-Unsupervised-ML/README.md

 # Workflow behind Implemention of K-Means Clustering

-1. Choose the number of clusters k
+1. Choose the number of clusters 'k'

-2. Select k random points from the data as centroids
+2. Select 'k' random points from the data as centroids

 3. Assign all the points to the closest cluster centroid

 4. Recompute the centroids of newly formed clusters

-5. Repeat steps 3 and 4
+5. Repeat steps '3' and '4'